University Health Service (UHS)

 A student who wants to enroll his or her domestic partner in the health insurance plan must have a domestic partner agreement that legally binds the student and his or her domestic partner to joint responsibility for their common welfare and financial obligations.
 Executing and filing a Statement of Domestic Partnership with the City Clerk of the City of Rochester will satisfy this requirement.
 The UHS Insurance Office will ask you to produce a copy of this agreement and/or other information that indicates joint financial responsibility, such as joint bank accounts or joint liability on mortgages or other debts, etc.

-In addition to completing the online Health Insurance Enrollment/Waiver Process each year, the student must also sign and file the Application for Domestic Partnership Health Insurance Benefits with the UHS Insurance Office, which is located in Room 204 in the UHS Building on the River Campus.
+In addition to completing the Online Insurance Process each year, the student must also sign and file the Application for Domestic Partnership Health Insurance Benefits with the UHS Insurance Office, which is located on the 2nd floor of in the UHS Building on the River Campus.
 You can fax your form to the UHS Insurance Advisor at 585-756-0263.
-If you have questions, you can contact the UHS Insurance Advisor at firstname.lastname@example.org.
+If you have questions, you can contact the UHS Insurance Advisor at email@example.com.

 - How do I know if my domestic partner is my tax dependent?